-Q51.
+Q1124.
 Do such things as the personality of the musician, the place where music is conducted, and the aims of the music have any say in the ruling in the matter of music?

-A: The haram type of music is lahwī music which deviates people from the way of Allah.
-However, the personality of the musician, the vocalized words accompanying the music, the venue, and all other circumstances may contribute to place it in the category of haram, lahwī, and deviating music, or another haram category, e.g., if the music, due to the mentioned things, leads to certain corruption.
+A: The harām type of music is lahwī music which deviates people from the way of Allah.
+However, the personality of the musician, the vocalized words accompanying the music, the venue, and all other circumstances may contribute to place it in the category of harām, lahwī, and deviating music, or another harām category, e.g., if the music, due to the mentioned things, leads to certain corruption.

-Q52.
+Q1125.
 Is lahwī nature of a particular type of music the only criterion for judging that it is ḥarām or should one considers the element of excitement also?
 If it causes the listener to feel sadness and eventually make him cry, what is the ruling then?
 And what about listening to love poems that are vocalized to the accompaniment of music?

 A: The criterion is to observe how the music is being played in all its characteristics and whether or not it is lahwī and deviates people from the way of Allah.
 Any music categorized due to its nature as lahwī and deviates people from the way of Allah is ḥarām, irrespective of whether it contains the element of excitement or not.
 Whether it engenders in the listener a state of melancholy and crying is also immaterial.
-Should reciting love poems to the accompaniment of music take the form of ghinā' and lahwī songs which deviates people from the way of Allah, it is ḥarām to sing, or to listen to, them.
+Should reciting love poems to the accompaniment of music take the form of ghinā' and lahwī songs which deviate people from the way of Allah and are suitable for gatherings of lahw and la'ib, it is ḥarām to sing, or to listen to, them.

-Q53.
+Q1126.
 How do you define ghina'?
 Is it just the human voice or does it cover the sound of musical instruments?

-A: Ghinā' is the voice of the human being, which is produced in a rise and fall pattern and deviates people from the way of Allah.
-It is ḥarām to engage in this type of singing; as well as to listen to it.
+A: Ghinā' is to sing.
+If it is lahwī produced in a rise and fall pattern and deviates people from the way of Allah, it is ḥarām.
+The same rule applies to listening to it.
+Otherwise, it is ḥalāl.

-Q54.
+Q1127.
 Is it permissible for women to rap on things, other than musical instruments, such as kitchen utensils, in wedding parties?
 And what is the ruling if the sound is heard outside by men?